In this post, I would like to talk about dog mobility aids – what they are, how much they have helped us, and what they

 The sling is another mobility aid you will find useful if your dog is having trouble walking for whatever reason.

-When Jack was recovering from spinal surgery a sling was essential to help him walk.
-At the beginning it was because he was unable to move his back legs, but even as he started to regain movement he needed the support it provided.
+When Jack was recovering from spinal surgery, a sling was essential to help him walk.
+In the beginning, it was because he was unable to move his back legs, but even as he started to regain movement, he needed the support it provided.